If Your Brain Isn’t Developed Until 25, Is Dating Someone Older Weird?

 Though the existence of romantic relationships with large age gaps is nothing new, in recent years the online critique has become louder.
-Lately this critique has taken a scientific approach.
-These days, when rumours emerge of a new relationship with a big age gap, internet users are questioning why older people would want to date someone whose brain isn’t fully formed.
+Lately, this critique has taken a scientific approach.
+These days, when rumors emerge of a new relationship with a big age gap, internet users are questioning why older people would want to date someone whose brain isn’t fully formed.

 Advertisement

-This statement is based on the notion that a person's prefrontal cortex (the bit of your brain that does the decision-making) doesn't reach its 'final form' until you turn 25.
+This statement is based on the notion that a person's prefrontal cortex (the part of your brain that does the decision-making) doesn't reach its final form until you turn 25.
 As this fact spread across social media, it became irrevocably attached to people’s disapproval of relationships with large age gaps.
-Most recently, this conversation included 20-year-old musician Billie Eilish after she was spotted publicly 'dating' 31-year-old musician Jesse Rutherford, with Twitter comments calling out Rutherford for wanting a girlfriend with an 'undeveloped brain'.
+Most recently, this conversation included 20-year-old musician Billie Eilish after she was spotted with 31-year-old musician Jesse Rutherford, with Twitter comments calling out Rutherford for wanting a girlfriend with an undeveloped brain.

 It's not just people on the outside taking a closer look at age-gap relationships.
-Singer Demi Lovato's latest single, "29", is rumoured to be about her past relationship with Wilmer Valderrama, which took place when she was 17 and he was 29.
-See also Taylor Swift, whose fans claim she wrote new album Midnights about her romantic ties to John Mayer, when she was 19 and he was 32.
+Singer Demi Lovato's latest single, "29," is rumored to be about her past relationship with Wilmer Valderrama, which took place when she was 17 and he was 29.
+See also Taylor Swift, whose fans claim she wrote her new album Midnights about her romantic ties to John Mayer when she was 19 and he was 32.
 Taylor's recent re-release "All Too Well" also supposedly unpacks her relationship with Jake Gyllenhaal, which happened when she was 20 and the actor was 29.

 Advertisement